kedro-org/kedro/docs/source/tutorial/package_a_project.md

 pip install <path-to-wheel-file>
 ```

 Once your project is installed, it can be run either using the project's CLI or interactively using Python code.

-To run the project using its CLI, you can either use the package name (simply `<package_name>` from the command line), or the package name followed by the `run` command (`<package_name> run`).
-To see a full list of the options that the project's CLI supports, you can run `<package_name> -h`.
+To run your project using its CLI, run `<project_name>`.
+To see a full list of the options that the project's CLI supports, you can run `<project_name> --help`.

 To run your packaged project interactively using code, you can import from the project: